J&T Express and SF Express reach agreement to acquire 100% share rights of Fengwang Express for RMB 1.183 billion

-SHANGHAI, May 12, 2023 /PRNewswire/ -- Global logistics service provider, J&T Express today announced that it has entered into a Share Transfer Agreement with Shenzhen Fengwang Holdings Co., Ltd. ("Fengwang Holdings"), a subsidiary of S.F.
+RIYADH, Saudi Arabia, May 17, 2023 /PRNewswire/ -- Global logistics service provider, J&T Express today announced that it has entered into a Share Transfer Agreement with Shenzhen Fengwang Holdings Co., Ltd. ("Fengwang Holdings"), a subsidiary of S.F.
 Holding Co., Ltd. (002352.SZ).
 J&T Express' subsidiary J&T Express (Shenzhen) Supply Chain Co., Ltd. will acquire 100% share rights of Fengwang Holding's wholly-owned subsidiary, Shenzhen Fengwang Information Technology Co., Ltd. ("Fengwang Information"), for RMB 1.183 billion.
-This transaction is subject to several prerequisites, the Examination of Concentrations of Undertakings by the State Administration for Market Regulation, and the transaction consideration being settled in a timely manner according to the Share Transfer Agreement.
+This transaction is subject to several prerequisites, the examination of concentrations of undertakings by the state administration for market regulation, and the transaction consideration being settled in a timely manner according to the Share Transfer Agreement.

 J&T Express has been making significant strides in the e-commerce express delivery sector since its entry into the Chinese market in 2020.
 The company has successfully acquired Best Inc.'s express business in China in late 2021.
 Shenzhen Fengwang Express Co., Ltd. ("Fengwang Express") is a wholly-owned subsidiary of Fengwang Information.
 Fengwang Express' network currently covers 27 provinces, municipalities and autonomous regions across China, providing high quality services to e-commerce customers.
 In 2022, Fengwang's revenue exceeded RMB 3.2 billion.
 The overall network service quality is stable.